 Those preferring not to extend their current CRP contracts have different preferences.

-They are far more likely to respond that they will use reduced tillage, haying, and grazing than those that would extend their current contracts.
-Thus, those who currently intend to return land into production are planning on using soil conserving conscious cultivation techniques.
+They are far more likely to respond they will use reduced tillage, haying, and grazing than those that would extend their current contracts.
+Thus, those who currently intend to return land to production are planning on using soil conserving cultivation techniques.

 What CRP contractors intend to do with the land and under what conditions is the question addressed in this section.
-Eighty-five percent intend on keeping their current contract, if it is offered.
+Eighty-five percent intend on keeping their current contract if it is offered.
 Respondents under 35 years of age more often choose not to extend their contracts, as well as respondents from northern Idaho.
-Furthermore, residency and land ownership proves to have little impact on the participants decision to extend their contract.
+Furthermore, residency and land ownership proves to have little impact on the participants' decisions to extend their contract.

 Respondents appear to be content with their CRP payment schedules and unwilling to till the land until agricultural prices rise.
-Furthermore, respondents are only mildly interested in using their land for grazing, forestry, or recreation, especially in the Northern and Southern Districts.
+Furthermore, respondents are only mildly interested in using their land for grazing, forestry, or recreation, especially in the Northern and Southern districts.

 In the absence of a feasible CRP contract, respondents may cultivate their land.
 Most of the participants would revert back to growing small grains and/or hay.
-Conventional tillage is the most likely method of cultivation; however, reduced tillage, haying and grazing are popular among some respondents.
+Conventional tillage is the most likely method of cultivation; however, reduced